DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 #### Monday 5th
 Enquired as to the progress of the latest ticket (#4), noting that I have not yet been called.

+For the first time in this process somebody has reached out to me directly - maybe we're about to make meaningful progress, finally.